Malaysia Income Group: B40, M40, and T20

 According to the 2019 statistics in Malaysia, our government classified our population into three main groups based on their gross monthly household income: B40 meaning bottom 40% (low income), M40 meaning medium 40% (average income), and T20 meaning top 20% (high income).

-- Bottom tier families have an income of less than RM4850
+B40 represents the Bottom 40% of low-income earners.
+They are the bottom-tier families that have an income of less than RM4850.

-- Top tier families have an income higher than RM10959
+T20 represents the Top 20% of Top income earners.
+They are Top tier families that have an income higher than RM10959.

 The B40, M40, and T20 income groups are further classified according to the 2019 Malaysia Statistics.
 Take a look at the table below!